-In FOPL, the collective pizza-eating interpretations (for example, the boys jointly munching pieces 136 of a set of three pizzas) or cumulative ones (according to which there are eating events with boy-eaters 137 and pizza-eatees whose numbers sum up to three, respectively) are not available at all.
-This is different 138 with distributivity.
-For example, in Every boy eats a pizza, left-to-right interpretation of a standard-order 139 140 formula (starting with $\forall x \phi$ ) directly leads to the correct result.
-Yet if that scheme were applicable for other quantifiers in FOPL, the sentence Three boys eat three pizzas would only receive distributive interpretations 141 (either each of the boys eating three (different) pizzas, or, less likely to get, each of three pizzas being eaten 142 by three (different) boys).
-143
+In FOPL, the collective pizza-eating interpretations (e.g., the boys jointly munching pieces of a set of three pizzas) or cumulative ones (according to which there are eating events with boy-eaters and pizza-eatees whose numbers sum up to three, respectively) are not available at all.
+This is different with distributivity.
+For example, in Every boy eats a pizza, left-to-right interpretation of a standard-order formula (starting with $\forall x \phi$ ) directly leads to the correct result.
+Yet, if that scheme were applicable for other quantifiers in FOPL, the sentence Three boys eat three pizzas would only receive distributive interpretations (either each of the boys eating three (different) pizzas or, less likely to get, each of the three pizzas being eaten by three (different) boys).

-144 A common approach in modern semantics to represent distributivity is the operator DIST in (7) (see 145 Nouwen 2014) that asserts the application of property P to all atomic parts $\beta$ of plurality $\alpha$ .
-It can occur as 146 a covert operator or represent the contribution of each in examples like (8).
+A common approach in modern semantics to represent distributivity is the operator DIST in (7) (see Nouwen, 2014) that asserts the application of property P to all atomic parts $\beta$ of plurality $\alpha$ .
+It can occur as a covert operator or represent the contribution of each in examples such as (8).

-- 147 (7) $DIST = \lambda P.\lambda \alpha. \forall \beta \leq \alpha \left[Atom(\beta) \to P(\beta)\right]$ - Three boys have eaten a pizza (covert) 148 (8)a.
-Each boy has eaten a pizza (prenominal) 149 b.
-Each of the three boys have eaten a pizza (DIST+partitive NP) c.
-150 Three boys each have eaten a pizza (postnominal) d.
-151 152 e.
-Three boys have each eaten a pizza (floating) f.
-Three boys have eaten one pizza each (binominal, see Safir and Stowell 1988) 153
+- (7) $DIST = \lambda P.\lambda \alpha. \forall \beta \le \alpha [Atom(\beta) \rightarrow P(\beta)]$ - (8) a.
+Three boys have eaten a pizza (covert). - b.
+Each boy has eaten a pizza (prenominal). - c.
+Each of the three boys has eaten a pizza (DIST + partitive NP). - d.
+Three boys each have eaten a pizza (post-nominal). - e.
+Three boys have each eaten a pizza (floating). - f.
+Three boys have eaten one pizza each (binominal, see Safir and Stowell, 1988).